25 Mar 2025

 We share our top tips on writing effective usability testing questions, including specific and open-ended questions, avoiding leading or biased questions, and focusing on the user's goals and tasks.

-Marketing practitioners like to assume their target audience thinks the same way they do about a product or concept — but the reality is that people respond differently, even within the same target group.
+Marketing practitioners sometimes assume their target audience thinks the same way they do about a product or concept – but the reality is that people often respond differently, even within the same target group.

-And it’s the same with user experience.
-So to create a great UX experience, researchers and designers need to understand who their users are, as well as what they want or need from a product, and why.
+It’s the same with user experience.
+So to create a great UX experience, you need to understand who your users are, as well as what they want or need from a product, and why.
 But how?

-The short answer: by asking potential users lots of questions!
+The short answer: by asking users lots of questions!

 In this guide, we’re going to cover the following areas: